TheCedarPrince/thecedarprince.github.io/index.md

 - [Resources](/resources/) - resources on interacting with me, this website, and more.

+    - [Contact](/resources/#contact-me) - chat with me on collaborations, consulting, etc.

     - [RSS](/resources/#rss) - RSS feed options for this site.

-    - [Contact](/resources/#contact-me) - chat with me on collaborations, consulting, etc.

 ### Is My Privacy Safe? :lock:

 Yes.
 At this time I do not collect analytics.
-Any comments pass through [utteranc.es](https://utteranc.es/) which does not store or collect any information from visitors.
+Any comments pass through [giscus](https://github.com/giscus/giscus) which [does not store or collect any information from visitors](https://github.com/giscus/giscus/blob/c0177074ec2409acce454e2168918d5597796896/PRIVACY-POLICY.md).
-Comments are mirrored onto the [site's GitHub repository issues section](https://github.com/TheCedarPrince/thecedarprince.github.io/issues).
+Comments are mirrored onto the [site's GitHub Discussons section](https://github.com/TheCedarPrince/thecedarprince.github.io/discussions).
-I only have one cookie so far and that is to save dark mode settings. :cookie: